 - 12 pt font is usually the right size and use a maximum of two fonts.
 Times Roman is often recommended for print and Arial for screens.
 These days most CVs are viewed on a screen and very few are ever actually printed out.

-- Ensure you use clear headings and sections
+- Ensure you use clear headings and sections.
+It’s important recruiting software can easily parse your CV.

 - This is an opportunity to sell yourself for the role in a brief paragraph (3-4 lines).
 Your personal statement should always be tailored to the job you are seeking.